Charles Knowlton

-Charles Knowlton (May 10, 1800 – February 20, 1850) was an American physician and writer.
+Charles Knowlton (May 10, 1800 – February 20, 1850) was an American medical doctor and writer.

 Education

 Knowlton was born May 10, 1800, in Templeton, Massachusetts.
 His parents were Stephen and Comfort (White) Knowlton; his grandfather Ezekiel Knowlton was a captain in the revolution and a long-time state legislator.
 Knowlton attended local schools, then New Salem Academy.
 At age 18, he taught school briefly in Alstead, New Hampshire.
 As a young man, Knowlton was extremely concerned about his health.
 This led him to spend time with Richard Stuart, a "jack of all trades" in Winchendon who was experimenting with electricity.
 Knowlton married Stuart's daughter, Tabitha, and his condition was instantly cured.

 Knowlton studied medicine with several area doctors, and attended two terms of 14-week "medical lectures" at Dartmouth.
 He supplemented his education by digging up and dissecting corpses.
 Knowlton was awarded his M.D. in 1824, moved to Hawley, Massachusetts, to begin his practice, and then served two months in the Worcester County jail for illegal dissection.